 Many of us instinctively reach for a cream to fix a skin problem, but crepey skin starts deep beneath the surface.
 While a topical cream can provide temporary moisture, it can’t rebuild your skin’s internal structure.
 For that, you need to work from the inside out.
 Oral supplements deliver vitamins and nutrients through your bloodstream to your entire body, nourishing every layer of your skin.
 This approach provides more comprehensive, whole-body benefits.
 Think of it like watering a plant's roots instead of just spraying its leaves.
 For the most powerful results, you can use both, but a high-quality oral supplement should be the foundation of your routine.

-How Much to Take and When to Take It
+The Right Dose: How Much to Take and When

 Consistency is key when it comes to supplements.
 This isn’t an overnight fix; it’s a long-term investment in your skin’s health.
 Generally, you can expect to see noticeable changes in your skin’s texture and hydration within 4 to 12 weeks of daily use.
 Some ingredients, like collagen, might take a couple of months to show their full effect.
 For dosage, always follow the instructions on the product label, as formulas vary.
 For example, a common recommendation for vitamin D is 1,000 IU daily, but your specific needs might be different.
 Sticking to a consistent daily schedule will give your body the steady supply of nutrients it needs to repair and rebuild.